About the Providence Cancer Center

-The Providence Cancer Center, which is within the Providence Alaska Medical Center, now includes the Lee Sheffield Infusion Center for chemotherapy treatments, the CyberKnife Center with the latest radiation technology, and a thoracic surgical team that specializes in personalized care.
+The Providence Cancer Center, which is within the Providence Alaska Medical Center, now includes a variety of treatment options, including chemotherapy at the Lee Sheffield Infusion Center, radiation therapy at the CyberKnife Center, and a thoracic surgical team that specializes in personalized care.

 “There clearly was a point in time when it was the right thing to do for a patient to go to the Lower 48 for their cancer care.
 There was an advantage in doing that,” said Dr. James Blom, radiation oncologist at the Providence Cancer Center.
 “But that’s just not the case anymore.”

 The Cancer Center, which opened in 2007, is part of Providence Health & Services Alaska, a nonprofit network of care centers, hospitals, clinics, physicians, and affiliated services started by the Sisters of Providence almost 160 years ago.

 It includes services in Anchorage, Eagle Creek, Kodiak Island, Mat-Su, Seward and Valdez.

 “Everyone who comes to us is concerned about how they are going to do.
 Our job as oncologists is to give every person the best chance,” Blom said.
 “We are blessed with a tremendous cancer center here, on the surgical side, the medical oncology side and on the radiation oncology side.”

 Providence is equipped to treat more than 25 different cancers.
 The list includes more common ones such as lung and breast cancer, along with rare diseases such as mesothelioma, which is diagnosed in fewer than 3,000 patients annually across the United States.